gabelula/rust-workshop/curriculum/01-introduction.md

 Started as a personal project and was adopted by Mozilla, it is a safe, concurrent, practical language.
 It was released in 2015 and it has a very vibrant community.
 [0],[1]

+- general purpose, multi-paradigm, compiled programming language
+- designed to be a safe, concurrent, practical language
+- supports pure-functional, concurrent-actor, imperative-procedural and object-oriented styles

 ## Community

 How to contribute to Rust [2]

+- Use it! and tell people about your experiences
-- Filling bugs
+- File bugs
-- Documentation
-- Community building
+- Write documentation
+- Participate in Rust user groups and other community activities
-- Fixing issues
+- Fix issues
 ...

 ## Resources